-- The Paragon: Tehenhauin is held in almost Slann-like reverence by the Skinks, and to a lesser degree by many Saurus as well (who respect unlike any other Skink for his skill in war).
-In-game he's allowed full access to the lizardmen roster despite not being officially led by any Slann, though Saurus and Temple Guard units require double upkeep until he succeeds at completing a part of The Prophecies of Sotek.
+- The Paragon: Tehenhauin is held in almost Slann-like reverence by the Skinks, and to a lesser degree by many Saurus as well (who respect Tehenhauin unlike any other Skink for his skill in war).
+In-game he's allowed full access to the Lizardmen roster despite not being officially led by any Slann, though Saurus and Temple Guard units require double upkeep until he succeeds at completing a part of The Prophecies of Sotek.

 - Poisonous Person: Not only does Sotek's blessing grant him the poison special rule, the venom flowing from him and his sacrificial knife is strong enough to grant all units around him the same horrid venom.